Import multiple high-scale Kubernetes Clusters into Pulumi

 Infrastructure-as-Code is a way for provisioning infrastructure by describing the state of the infrastructure you want to get as a program that can be interpreted and executed.

-Pulumi is an infrastructure-as-code (IaC) tool that provisions and manages cloud and Kubernetes resources using general-purpose programming languages.
-It is used when teams want reusable, testable infrastructure delivery with software engineering workflows and tooling.
+Pulumi is an infrastructure-as-code (IaC) tool for provisioning and managing cloud and Kubernetes resources using general-purpose programming languages.
+It is used when teams want software engineering practices like reuse, testing, and CI/CD applied to infrastructure delivery.

 Our experience with Pulumi helped us turn infrastructure delivery into an engineering practice—building reusable components, CI/CD workflows, and guardrails that make cloud provisioning repeatable, testable, and safe across teams and environments.